 The following application materials are required:

 - A 750 word, anonymous proposal.
-You may use the attached proposal template or create your own.
 Proposals must be in Times New Roman, 12 point font, double spaced, and use 1” margins.
 Please do not include your name in the proposal.
 Applications that do not follow this format or include your name will be disqualified.
 Upon completion, all applications must be saved as a PDF and uploaded to the GPSA Grants website along with the other application materials.
 File names should not include any identifying information.

 - A specific, line item budget that indicates all sources of funding for the project.
-You may use the attached budget template file or create your own.
+You must use the attached budget template.
 Please do not include your name in the budget.
 Remember to indicate all sources of funding you have pursued, even if you have not been awarded the money.
 If you wish to include further budget details, you may use an additional 300 words to describe your budget items.

 Understanding the scoresheet used to evaluate grants is crucial to writing an effective proposal.
 Readers will score your grant based on this rubric, so touching all the points of the scoresheet will increase your changes of receiving funding.
 Many funding decisions usually come down to the difference between a few points.